projectchrono/chrono/doxygen/documentation/module_mkl/module_mkl_installation.md

 This module provides access to the third-party Intel MKL Pardiso solver.
 The interface to Pardiso is provided by [Eigen](https://eigen.tuxfamily.org/dox/classEigen_1_1PardisoLU.html).

 ## Features

-The MKL module allows to plug the Intel MKL Pardiso solver into Chrono::Engine and provides two interface:
-- an interface for Chrono - namely @ref chrono::ChSolverMKL<> - that is **not** intended to be used directly by the user.<br>
-This is the interface that the user should plug into the Chrono environment.
-- an interface for the end-user - namely @ref chrono::ChMklEngine - that allows to directly operate with Pardiso using the Chrono data classes (if the user would ever have this need).<br>
-The demo_MKL_MklEngine.cpp shows its usage, but the average usare should not be interested in it.

 Two Chrono-specific features are implemented:
 - **sparsity pattern _lock_**<br>
     In many cases, the internal data structures undergo very little changes between different timesteps.
-	In these cases it is useful to inform the solver that the sparsity pattern does not change consistently in order to speed up the matrix assembling.
+	In these cases it is useful to inform the solver that the sparsity pattern does not change consistently in order to speed up the matrix assembly.
-- **sparsity pattern _update_**<br>
+- **sparsity pattern _learner_**<br>
-    At the very first step, the matrix that has to be assembled does not know the sparsity pattern of the problem.
-In order to speed up the assembly phase it could be useful to pre-acquire the sparsity pattern.
+    The sparsity pattern \e learning feature acquires the sparsity pattern in advance, in order to speed up matrix assembly.
+Enabled by default, the sparsity matrix learner identifies the exact matrix sparsity pattern (without actually setting any nonzeros)

-Look at the [API section](group__mkl__module.html) of this module for a more in-depth discussion.
+Look at the [API section](group__mkl__module.html) of this module for a more details.

 ## Requirements
 [Intel MKL Library]: https://software.intel.com/en-us/mkl